Tour Steven Seagal's $3.6m bulletproof mansion in the Arizona desert

 Vivos Europa One, Rothenstein, Germany

-The elite Noah's Ark-like space will cover 227,904 square feet and is invitation-only.
-Each invitee is allocated up to 5,000 square feet of living space, but must fork out a hefty $5 million (£3.6m) for the privilege.
+The elite Noah's Ark-like space will include an impressive 227,904 square feet (21,172sqm) of accommodation.
+Each resident will be allocated up to 5,000 square feet (464.5sqm) of living space in either a private apartment or suite, with the former costing a hefty $5 million (£3.8m).

 Vivos Europa One, Rothenstein, Germany